What is Sexual Assault Prevention?

 We recognize that talking about sexual violence can be difficult and want to acknowledge that some of you may have had personal experiences with this topic.
-If taking this module is difficult or triggering for you, please know there are resources on campus to support you, even prior to your arrival to campus.
-If you are a survivor and need to talk before or after taking the module, please visit www.stopabuse.vt.edu.
+If taking this program is difficult or triggering for you, please know there are resources on campus to support you, even prior to your arrival to campus.
+If you are a survivor and need to talk before or after taking the program, please visit our Stop Abuse website for help.

-Question: Why am I required to take Haven?
+Question: Why am I required to take Sexual Assault Prevention?

 Answer: Sexual violence is a major health issue on campuses across the country.
 We believe that the only way to prevent sexual assault, stalking, and relationship violence is to educate our community and to support open, safe spaces for conversation.
 At Virginia Tech, we take your health and safety seriously, and we want to work together to create a campus where everyone can live, study, work, and have fun safely.

-Answer: Haven contains information and scenarios related to sexual assault, relationship violence, and stalking.
+Answer: Sexual Assault Prevention contains information and scenarios related to sexual assault, relationship violence, and stalking.
 The program uses stories and interactive learning activities to help students learn many concepts, including the cultural factors that impact violence, how you build healthy relationships, identify “red flags,” and how to be active and effective members of your community.

 - Ethics of relationships